charlesrollin/tiny_search_engine/README.md

 #### Index Construction

 The construction of the inverted index follows 2 steps:
 * Parse: build a simple inverted index for each "block" of the collection and collect statistics.
-Some cleaning in done on the data:
+Additionally the data is cleaned:
     * Porter2 stemming (using the `PorterStemmer` package)
     * Removal of common words
 * Merge: merge the block indexes and use the statistics to refine the posting lists with weights

-Below is the class diagram for the Index Construction Module: **outdated**
+Below is the class diagram for the Index Construction Module:

 ![Results](./img/index_construction.png)